Safeguarding Logo Child ChildAdult

 Please use the yellow drop down menu to view information to help you during this difficult time

-Alternatively key information can be found in our Newsletters:
+Key information can also be found in our Newsletters:

 Spring 2020 Edition 2

-The Government have provided a Safeguarding Factsheet for Community volunteers during COVID-19 outbreak.
+The Government have provided a Safeguarding Factsheet for Community volunteers during the COVID-19 outbreak.

 Walsall’s communities, and the voluntary, community and faith organisations which work alongside them are already playing a significant role in the response to the coronavirus outbreak and supporting those most vulnerable to the impact.
 We are blessed with active communities and strong community organisations already working hard to ensure support is available to those who need it.

 One Walsall is working alongside Walsall Council to support and coordinate the community response, and to provide guidance and advice to local community action.

 The Council’s approach is to develop a coronavirus response hub in each locality, building on the work of the existing ‘Making Connections’ programme Hubs.
 Four locality hubs have now been set up to help vulnerable residents in the Walsall borough, with 300 volunteers already coming forward.
 More information will be shared over the coming days, but please see the attached flyer to learn more.

 If you want to become a volunteer please view the Making Connections Walsall leaflet and go directly to the website of One Walsall here

 Cyber criminals are preying on fears of the coronavirus (COVID-19), and sending scam emails that try and trick people into clicking on a bad link.